ThemeFuse/Unyson-Documentation/extension/shortcodes/index.rst

 Static file
 ^^^^^^^^^^^^

-A shortcode can have a ``static.php`` file that is required when the shortcode is rendered.
+A shortcode can have a ``static.php`` file that is included when the shortcode is rendered.
 It is meant for enqueuing static files.
 Here is an example of a basic `static.php` file:

 .. code-block:: php